Huss94/Face-transformation-with-AI-Fader-Network/README.md

 --classifier_path ''
 ```

+It will generate 3 directory in models/Male

+ - Ae_best_loss
+ - Ae_best_acc
+ - Fader_backup

+Fader_backup is used to take back training
+Ae_best_loss is used for inferation,  it's an AutoEncoder that had the best reconstruction loss
+Ae_best_acc is the AutoEncoder model that had the best accuracy given by the classifier

-# 5. Use the fader network
+## 5. Use the fader network

-We propose you a little python program to use the fader network.</br>
+We propose you a little python program to use the fader network. (another method is given below)</br>
 you can use the following command.
 All the arguments given below are defaults.